-In case you’ve ever wondered what’s a scuba diver’s worst nightmare…
+In case you’ve ever wondered about what a scuba diver’s worst nightmare is…

 Well, probably something like this: ascending after a dive in the middle of the ocean with no dive boat in sight.
 It’s like one of the Open Water movies coming to life with you in the leading part.